 As the Ecuadorian financial industry was undergoing a critical situation, the government did not do anything to handle it properly.
 Finally, the government decides to help Filanbanco towards the end of the year 1998.
 However, this help was insufficient and could not mitigate the constant withdrawing of clients, and to top it all off the government required an interest tax charge of 300% a year with daily payments.
 A final blow that was premeditated to take over Filanbanco and end the Isaias’ good family name.

-That sad day on December 1st 1998, Roberto Isaias, in front of thousands of workers, and his family, announces that Filanbanco will now be part of the government agency “Garantía de Depósitos del Ecuador” (AGD).
+On December 1st 1998, Roberto Isaias Dassum, in front of thousands of workers and his family, announces that Filanbanco will now be part of the government agency “Garantía de Depósitos del Ecuador” (AGD).
 An institution created by the government to help resolve the financial crisis.
 However, this same institution in only a few months, and for many years, became the main source of corruption and illegality managed by government officials of ill repute character.
 The AGD was also used for the personal gains of Rafael Correa, the Ecuadorian president of the time.

 “There shall not be a single client left without their money.
 The trust that the Ecuadorian people have deposited on my family for more than 40 years deserves to be honored properly, and if the capital and assets of the bank are not enough, we will exhaust every resources we possess until every client of Filanbanco has received their money.
 We will not be in debt with anyone.”